Call-for-Code/Solution-Starter-Kit-Communication-2020/starter-kit/node-red/README.md

 ![Node-RED COVID Data Dashboard](./images/Node-RED-COVID-Dashboard.png)

-- Every hour, the Node-RED flow will call the [covid19api](https://api.covid19api.com/summary) summary API and collect dynamic COVID-19 infection statistics.
+- Every hour, the Node-RED flow will call the [TWC COVID-19 Disease Tracker](https://github.com/Call-for-Code/node-red-contrib-twc-covid19-tracker)  API and collect dynamic COVID-19 infection statistics.
 - The country data is aggregated and then the gauges are updated.

 ### Learn more about the dashboard code